mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ***Tasks for Tuesday: Figure out why two accelerometers on one board is not working, start comparing different walking styles on one graph, think ahead to how a computer would interpret different walking styles.***

+**Tuesday, June 5th**

+Was able to get the two accelerometers to work, but there must be a problem with the connection when both are hooked up because the X and Y accelerations for the second one are consistently 1023.
+When hooked up separately, they give values though.
+Looking up why that is.

+Created graphs comparing the data collected when "stumbling" and walking.
+Have to figure out how a computer would be able to tell the difference between the two.

+***Tasks for Wednesday: Continue figuring out connections/code for both accelerometers, ways to get a computer to tell the difference in walking styles, meet with Bellis if nothing still doesn't work.***

 # Week 2 (5/28/2018 - 6/1/2018)

 **Tuesday, May 29th**